 This course is not available for international students (including EU/EEA and Swiss nationals without settled status in the UK) requiring Student Route visa sponsorship to study here..
 For students living in the UK and assessed as international fee status, the following fees will apply:

 This includes EEA/Swiss nationals with pre-settled status who are not self-employed or migrant workers in the UK.

 External scholarships and financial support may be available.
-Contact Inverness College UHI for more information.
+Contact UHI Inverness for more information.

 Clinical placements in dental clinics across Scotland are offered in the final year; travel and accommodation costs will be covered, but you will need to cover any subsistence costs.